hku-mars/GS-SDF/README.md

   sudo apt install ros-noetic-mesh-msgs ros-noetic-rviz-animated-view-controller ros-noetic-hdf5-map-io catkin_make -DENABLE_ROS=ON
   ```
-  Click the `FPS Motion` button to enable FPS control, and you can use the `W`, `A`, `S`, `D` keys to move around the map.
-Drag the view to activate and control the view with the mouse.
 - Run the following command to visualize the map in real-time:

   ```bash